Chapter 14

 I am proud of her.

-Consider my builders.
+Consider the artisans.
 See how they cobble and scrap!
 Some may be thinking of real matters: their hunger, their kin.
 But look at their eyes!
 Ravenous, and enthralled by the dominance of creation!

 The artisans wail for my sister, and she inspects their craft.
-If summoned prematurely, Dorset slaps on repairs.
+If summoned prematurely, she slaps on repairs.

 The weather is far better than yesterday, I add.
 A good spring.